-- Exploring Chemical Analysis, 5th Edition by Daniel C. Harris (hard copy suggested but e Text ok) ISBN: 1-4292-7503-0 - Sapling Exploring Chemical Analysis 6 months Access Card (purchase online at LUC bookstore, either with or without the e Text, depending on if a hard copy is purchased) - Inexpensive calculator for logarithmic (base 10 and base e), exponential, trigonometric functions OR a graphing calculator [which will be cleared of storage by Instructor on exam days].
-Always make sure calculator has batteries.
-Calculators cannot be shared.
-Cell phones are NOT calculators and cannot be used as one at any time in the course. - Notebook paper or a notebook (note taking, sample problems, or in-class discussion problems). - Sakai will be used to post grades pertaining to the course and other course material (syllabus, instructor information, etc.).
-Do check Sakai often.
-If a student is unfamiliar with Sakai, talk with the Instructor the first day of class.
-Instructor will show class the Sakai site on the first day.
+- Exploring Chemical Analysis, 5th Edition by Daniel C. Harris (hard copy suggested but e Text ok) ISBN: 1-4292-7503-0 - Sapling Exploring Chemical Analysis 6 months Access Card (purchase online at LUC bookstore or through Sapling directly, with or without the e Text, depending on if a hard copy is purchased) - Inexpensive calculator for logarithmic (base 10 and base e), exponential, trigonometric functions OR a graphing calculator [which will be cleared of storage by Instructor on exam days].
+Cell phones/tablet/laptops or any other electronic devices are NOT calculators and cannot be used as one at any time in the course.
+Only a 'traditional' calculator can be used for calculation work. - Notebook paper or a notebook (note taking, sample problems, or in-class discussion problems). - Sakai is used to post grades and other course material (syllabus, instructor information, discussion keys, etc.).
+Check Sakai often.
+If a student is unfamiliar with Sakai, talk to the Instructor ASAP.
+Instructor will show class the course Sakai site on the first day.